cubewise-code/tm1py-tales/_posts/2021-07-26-introducing-tm1py-tales.md

 What's the purpose of this blog?
 =====

-Create an open platform for the TM1 community to share and discuss TM1py use cases and stories.
+Create an open platform for the TM1 community to share and discuss TM1py use cases. stories and ideas.

 Promote a set of good practices how to do things with TM1py such as to load a dimension from a CSV datasource or to query TM1 data for PowerBI.